Mozambican War of Independence: International consciousness and support

-The liberation movement's largely Marxist-Leninist principles and the eastern bloc's strategy of destabilization made Mozambican alliance with other left nations of the world seem like a foregone conclusion.
+The liberation movement's largely Marxist–Leninist principles and the eastern bloc's strategy of destabilization made Mozambican alliance with other left nations of the world seem like a foregone conclusion.
 Nationalist groups in Mozambique, like those across Africa during the period, received training and equipment from the Soviet Union.
 But leaders of the movement for independence also wanted to balance their support.
 As such, they lobbied for and received support from both eastern bloc and non-aligned nations upon its consolidation into FRELIMO.
 The movement was even initially supported by the U.S. government.
 In 1963, Mondlane met with Kennedy administration officials who later provided a $60,000 CIA subsidy in support of the movement.
 The Kennedy administration, however, rejected his request for military aid and by 1968 the Johnson administration severed all financial ties.

 Eduardo Mondlane's successor, future President of Mozambique, Samora Machel, acknowledged assistance from both Moscow and Peking, describing them as "the only ones who will really help us.
 They have fought armed struggles, and whatever they have learned that is relevant to Mozambique we will use."
 Guerrillas received training in subversion and political warfare as well as military aid, specifically shipments of 122mm artillery rockets in 1972, with 1,600 advisors from Russia, Cuba and East Germany.
 Chinese military instructors also trained soldiers in Tanzania.

 Cuba's relationship with the Mozambican liberation movement was somewhat more fraught than that which FRELIMO fostered with the Soviet Union and China.
 Cuba had a similar interest in African wars for liberation as a potential locus for the spread of the ideology of the Cuban Revolution.
 The Cubans identified Mozambique's war for liberation as one of the most important ones occurring in Africa at the time.
 But Cuba's efforts to make connection with FRELIMO were frustrated almost from the outset.
 In 1965, Mondlane met with Argentine marxist revolutionary Che Guevara in Dar es Salaam to discuss potential collaboration.
 The meeting ended acrimoniously when Guevara called into question the reports of FRELIMO's prowess, which it had greatly exaggerated in the press.
-Cubans also tried to convince FRELIMO to agree to train their guerillas in Zaire, which Mondlane refused.
-Eventually, these initial disagreements were resolved and Cubans agreed to train FRELIMO guerillas in Cuba and continued to provide weapons, food, and uniforms for the movement.
+Cubans also tried to convince FRELIMO to agree to train their guerrillas in Zaire, which Mondlane refused.
+Eventually, these initial disagreements were resolved and Cubans agreed to train FRELIMO guerrillas in Cuba and continued to provide weapons, food, and uniforms for the movement.
 Cuba also acted as a conduit for communication between Mozambique and its fellow Portuguese colony Angola, and Latin American nations in the thrall of their own revolutionary movements such as Peru, Venezuela, Colombia, Nicaragua, El Salvador and Guatemala.

 European nations that provided FRELIMO with military and/or humanitarian support were Denmark, Norway, Sweden and the Netherlands.
 FRELIMO also had a small but significant network of support based in Reggio Emilia, Italy.

+The United States was non-involved in the conflict.